djmilena/DS/README.md

 Those components were developed in a professional context and remain subject to **intellectual property rights** of the organization where that work was carried out.
 They cannot be published in this repository.

-What is shared here demonstrates data cleaning, feature construction, class-imbalance handling, and exploratory analysis on a standard open dataset.
+What is shared here demonstrates data cleaning, feature construction, class-imbalance handling, and exploratory analysis on an open dataset.

 ---